My Favorite French Bread Pizza (Variety)

 I HIGHLY recommend you make the Chicken Spinach Alfredo french bread pizza and the BBQ chicken french bread pizza!
 They are the best!

-- Chicken Spinach Alfredo- Alfredo Sauce, chopped grilled chicken breast, baby spinach, white onions, mozzerella cheese
+- Chicken Spinach Alfredo- Alfredo Sauce, chopped grilled chicken breast, baby spinach, white onions, mozzarella cheese

 - BBQ Chicken Pizza- Sweet Baby Rays BBQ sauce, chopped grilled chicken breast, onions, mozzarella cheese

-- Cheesesteak Pizza- Marina sauce, shredded roat beef lunch meat, green bell peppers, onions, mozzarella cheese and provolone
+- Cheesesteak Pizza- Marina sauce, shredded roast beef lunch meat, green bell peppers, onions, mozzarella cheese, and provolone

 - Plain Cheese- Tomato Basil pasta sauce, mozzarella cheese

 - 1 loaf french bread

 - 1 tablespoon extra virgin olive oil

 - 2 tablespoons parmesan cheese or extra sharp white cheese, grated

 - Pizza toppings and sauce, see my video for the 4 different pizzas I made!